Search our shop

 As parents, we should make it a priority to eat well and teach our kids good nutritional habits.
 It is important to show our kids how empowering and fun preparing healthy meals can be!
 A plant-based diet will certainly help in accomplishing these goals.

-Finally, don't miss out on PART.
-2 were we will be talking about frequently asked questions, making healthy plant based meals at home, and quick tips to get you started.
+Finally, don't miss out on PART 2 where we will be talking about frequently asked questions, making healthy plant based meals at home, and quick tips to get you started.

 Dr. Derek Kwan MD is a husband, father, anesthesiologist, and interventional pain specialist in San Diego, California.
 He works at Kaiser Permanente where he is a physician wellness champion and lead project manager of the physician wellness committee.
 San Diego Magazine has listed Dr. Kwan as one of San Diego’s Top Doctors.